Revisiting mixed geometry: Introduction

 where $\gr_{\mathcal{Y}_n}$ and $\oblv_\gr$ are compatible with all of the six-functor formalism, the perverse $t$-structures, and Frobenius weights.
 In special cases, such as the case of $B\backslash G/B$, $\Shv_{\gr, c}(\mathcal{Y})^{\weightheart}$ is classical, i.e., $\Shv_{\gr, c}(\mathcal{Y})^{\weightheart} \simeq \ho\Shv_{\gr, c}(\mathcal{Y})^{\weightheart}$,\footnote{See \cref{subsubsec:weight_heart} for a more detailed discussion.} and the weight complex functor $\wt$ is an equivalence of categories.
 In fact, $\Shv_{\gr, c}(\mathcal{Y})^{\weightheart} \simeq \ho\Pur_c(\mathcal{Y})$ in this case,\footnote{Since we work within the framework of $\DG$-/$\infty$-categories, there is a $\Hom$-space rather than a $\Hom$-set between any two objects in our categories.
 Roughly speaking, under Dold--Kan, ``negative $\Ext$'s'' are part of the $\Hom$-spaces.
 Moreover, the process of taking the underlying homotopy category means that we forget these negative $\Ext$'s.
 In this sense, for example, our $\ho\Pur_c$ corresponds to $\Pur_c$ in the literature.} see \cref{prop:criterion_weight_heart_gr_sheaves_classical}, and we obtain a functor

 which realizes the former as a graded lift of the latter, recovering the classical constructions of graded lifts.\footnote{See also \cref{ftn:ignoring_Shv_infty}.}

-By \cref{prop:criterion_weight_heart_gr_sheaves_classical}, the classical condition on $\Shv_{\gr, c}(\mathcal{Y})^{\weightheart}$ is equivalent to a certain $\Hom$-purity condition on the category of mixed sheaves.
+The condition for $\Shv_{\gr, c}(\mathcal{Y})^{\weightheart}$ to be classical is, by \cref{prop:criterion_weight_heart_gr_sheaves_classical}, equivalent to a certain $\Hom$-purity condition on the category of mixed sheaves.
 In turn, $\Hom$-purity itself can be established using, for example, Tate geometry when that is available as it has already been done.
 However, the graded lift $\Shv_{\gr, c}(\mathcal{Y})$ exists in general and when $\Shv_{\gr, c}(\mathcal{Y})^{\weightheart}$ is not classical, it is in fact a genuinely new category not available previously.
 We do this by circumventing the Frobenius non-semisimplicity problem: instead of picking semi-simple objects in the category, we systematically semi-simplify the Frobenius actions at the categorical level.
 Consequently, functoriality comes for free and known results in the theory of mixed $\ell$-adic sheaves have direct translations in our setting.

+\begin{rmk} We expect that one can obtain a similar theory by replacing mixed $\ell$-adic sheaves with mixed Hodge modules or twistor $D$-modules by tensoring up from the category of mixed Hodge modules over a point using the functor of taking associated graded with respect to the weight filtration.
+We hope to return to this in a future publication. \end{rmk}